katcipis/sophia/notes/golang.md

 The concept (that can be a little confusing at start) is that when you define a type T you are actually defining two types, T and \*T.

-For example, if you have a method that has a pointer receiver:
+For example, given this code:

 ```go
 type MyType struct{}